bookofproofs/bookofproofs.github.io/_sources/history/19th-century/rosenberg.md

 Saunders MacLane: Proved quaternion multiplication, discovered Hopf invariant, founded theory of homotopy groups, & co-wrote Homology Theory of Fibered Spaces.

 ### Mathematical Profile (Excerpt):
-1. Proved the commutativity of quaternion multiplication in 1919.
-2. Developed the Eilenberg-MacLane space in 1945.
-3. Solved the Kervaire invariant problem in 1958.
-4. Co-authored the book Homology Theory of Fibered Spaces in 1957.
-5. Proved Gruenberg's version of the Riemann-Roch theorem in 1949.
-6. Discovered the Hopf invariant theorem in 1926.
-7. Founded the theory of homotopy groups of spheres in 1947.
-8. Established the existence of homotopy classes in 1951.

 Born 2 February 1865, Birmingham, England.